1rick/birddive/input/posts/2024224-stafford-sfs1.md

 title: "The Stafford SF-S1: A Rare Japanese Replica of the Iconic Nirvana Unplugged Guitar?"
 categories: ["Music", "Japan"]
-tags: ["The Stafford SFS1"]
+tags: ["The Stafford SFS1", "Guitar"]
 hero_image: "../static/images/stafford-sf-s1-guitar.JPG"
 series: ["The Stafford SFS1"]

 ---

 As a child of the 90s, Nirvana was my high school soundtrack.
-I wore out MTV Unplugged album, the one where Kurt Cobain played a rare Martin D18-e, the now iconic guitar that went on to be the most expensive guitar ever sold at six million dollars.
+I wore out the MTV Unplugged album, the one where Kurt Cobain played a rare Martin D18-e, the now iconic guitar that went on to be the most expensive guitar ever sold at six million dollars.
 So when I recently took up guitar as a new pandemic hobby, the songs from the Unplugged album made for great beginner practice for me.
 A friend had lent me a Morris guitar to try [^morris], which played wonderfully, but it had a sunburst finish that I just didn't like.

 So when I started seeking out a new instrument, I was somehow paradoxically looking for a guitar that was not too pricy, and yet resembled the most expensive guitar in history, the D18-e.

-The Martin D18-e was a famously weird guitar for the normally traditional Martin Guitar Company to make, as it was an electified version of the their regular acoustic D18.
-The D18-e stands out for having electric pickups on the top and bottom of the soundhole, as well as three gaudy white knobs on the spruce top body.
+The Martin D18-e was a famously weird guitar for the normally traditional Martin Guitar Company to make, as it was an electrified version of the their regular acoustic D18.
+The D18-e stands out for having two external electric pickups on the top and bottom of the soundhole, as well as three gaudy white knobs on the spruce top body.

-For many Nirvana fans, a more common route to owning a D18-e replica would be to simply mod a D18*ish* guitar (because D18s are pretty 'spensive) by adding pickups, knobs, and a switch.
+For many Nirvana fans, a more common route to owning a D18-e replica would be to simply mod a D18-ish guitar (because D18s are pretty 'spensive) by adding pickups, knobs, and a switch.
 The NirvanaGuitar Youtube channel has a [great video overview of a mod they did to a Sigma DM3](https://www.youtube.com/watch?v=C6cCEoC5Tco), but as much as I like the Unplugged D18-e, I don't really want to hack up any guitars too much [^nirvanaguitars].

 As it turns out, there was a rather affordable alternative to a D18-e right here in Japan that most people don't know about.
 In the early 2000s, Japanese instrument company Kurasawa Gakki made a guitar that is often referred to as a D18-e replica: